rui-a-santos/AbnormalHeartbeatClassifier/README.md

 Authors: Rui , Matt , Louis.

+All information about the project can be seen on the ProjectDescription.pdf file.

 This project is intented to run in online google colab.
 The code is sectioned to make it easier to navigate.

 The dataset is downloaded from https://www.kaggle.com/shayanfazeli/heartbeat and uploaded to google colab as 'heartbeat.zip'.